-Matt Katz, managing partner at global consultancy SSA & Company was questioned will this click and collect service stick even after the post pandemic world?
-Matt katz anwered saying
+Matt Katz, managing partner at Global Consultancy SSA & Company, was questioned if this click and collect service will stick even after the post pandemic world?
+Matt Katz answered saying:

 At the supermarket, the click and collect service provides the customers with the option to skip the crowds and long queues, helping them handle their kids in the car and giving them hand to load the groceries in their car trunk.
 In the malls, it offers customers a simple central pick-up point for a multitude of shops inside.

 Kerbside pick-up eliminates the gap between e-commerce and traditional stores, giving shoppers the immediacy and comfort of traveling to shops for their orders, as well as the absolute ease and safety of online shopping.

 Click-and-collect is a quickly expanding activity.
 Many retailers have been introducing technologies that allow their customers to buy online and pick up their order at a store or checkpoint that is convenient for them, with retailers like Walmart leading the charge.

 The aim of the click and collect concept is to reposition the customer relationship service of traditional off-line retailers.
 Indeed it could create a new form of customer interaction, a meeting point and a different user experience for customers.
 This new on line customer experience with the off-line retailer becomes a core component of the customer relationship, developing to create a value which is sustainable in future.
 Here, the customer co-creates the value through interacting within the system.